BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### Line Numbers

-This option determines whether or not line numbers should be shown.
+This option simply determines whether or not line numbers should be shown.

 ### Minimap